stuartellis/stuartellis-site-hugo/content/articles/nodejs-development.md

     npx shx ls

-This works because the [ShellJS project](https://documentup.com/shelljs/shelljs) publishes JavaScript implementations of the standard UNIX tools to the npm registry in a package called [shx](https://www.npmjs.com/package/shx).
+This is not a special feature of the npx utility.
+It works because the [ShellJS project](https://documentup.com/shelljs/shelljs) publishes JavaScript implementations of the standard UNIX tools to the npm registry in a package called [shx](https://www.npmjs.com/package/shx).

 When you run npx in the working directory of a JavaScript project, it checks the commands that have been installed by the packages for that project.
 If the project has the command, npx runs that copy of the command.

-If npx cannot find the specified command in the project, or you run npx outside of a project directory, then npx downloads the most recent package for the command from the npm registry, and then runs the command.
-These downloaded packages are cached.
+If npx cannot find the specified command in the project, or you run npx outside of a project directory, then npx downloads a package for the command from the npm registry, and then runs the command.
+By default, npx downloads the latest version of the package.
+The packages that npx downloads are cached, so that each package is only downloaded once.

 You can override the default behaviour of npx with command-line options.
-The optional flags for npx enable you to specify the name or version of the package that you want to provide the command, or disable the feature to automatically download packages from the npm registry.
+The optional _-p_ flag for npx enables you to specify the name and specific of the package that you want to provide the command.
+Use the _--no-install_ flag to disable the feature to automatically download packages from the npm registry.

+# Essential Tools

+There are a number of very popular utilities and libraries for JavaScript software development, but a few tools are so fundamental that you should install them even before you begin to write JavaScript code.

 ## Git for Version Control